Kings Cross ER: St Vincent's Hospital

-Kings Cross ER: St Vincent's Hospital was an Australian factual television show that looks at the work of the Emergency Department at St Vincent's Hospital in Darlinghurst, Sydney.
+Kings Cross ER: St Vincent's Hospital is an Australian factual television show that looks at the work of the Emergency Department at St Vincent's Hospital in Darlinghurst, Sydney.
 This observational documentary series began on the Crime & Investigation Network on 2 February 2012.
 A second season began on 14 February 2013.
 A third season began in 2015 on the free-to-air Nine Network and aired 7:30 pm Thursdays.

 The show was created and produced by John McAvoy.
 It is narrated by Australian actress Sacha Horler.